 Depending on how well the Fund performs, the Investment Manager may be entitled to receive a performance fee which is payable by the Fund.
-The five-year average of the performance fee charged by the Fund is 0.00% p.a., or \$0 based on a \$50,000 investment.
+The five-year average of the performance fees charged by the Fund is 0.00% p.a., or \$0.00 based on a \$50,000 investment.
+Please note that the performance fees disclosed above are not a forecast as the actual performance fee for the current and future financial years may differ.